ianling/mumpy/README.md

     * Fired when anyone is kicked from the server.
 * MumpyEvent.USER_BANNED
     * Fired when anyone is banned from the server.
+* MumpyEvent.USER_STATS_UPDATED
+    * Fired when updated stats about a user are received.
 * MumpyEvent.MESSAGE_RECEIVED
     * Fired when a text message is received.
 * MumpyEvent.MESSAGE_SENT